Zscore Indicator Suite

 In statistics, the Zscore tells us the number of standard deviations by which the value of a raw score is above or below the mean value of what is being observed or measured.
 In trading the Zscore tells us the number of standard deviations by which the value of price is above or below a moving average of choice.
 For example a Zscore of 1.5 in a period of 20 tells us the closing price is currently 1.5 x standard deviations above the 20 period Moving Average.

-The ZscoreSuite offers to calculate & illustrate the Zscore not only of Price, but of Moving Averages and Standard Deviations in the form of an Oscillator combined with a moving average of the Zscore which serves as a signal line to better determine entries or exits when these two cross.
+The ZscoreSuite offers to calculate & illustrate the Zscore not only of Price, but of Moving Averages, Volume, and two custom functions Range (Volatility) and Trend in the form of an Oscillator combined with a moving average of the Zscore which serves as a signal line to better determine entries or exits when these two cross.

 1) 1st ScreenShot ~ Classic (Calculates ZScore of Price), in this mode you can see whether price is above or below the mean average (period of your choice) determined by a + or - value.
 The value itself represents a Standard Deviation multiplier.
 In essence it tells you how much Price is currently deviated from such Moving Average.